park-holidays-uk/legal/www/privacy-policy.md

 # Privacy Policy

-Data protection is a particularly high priority for Park Holidays UK.
+Data protection is a particularly high priority for {{brand.name}}.
 When we process our data subjects or site visitor personal data, we ensure it will always be consistent with the EU General Data Protection Regulations (GDPR), and in accordance with the Data Protection Act 2018 in the UK.
 By means of this